SEX WORK LAWS IN AUSTRALIA

 Brothels

-There is no law prohibiting doing sex work in a sex work establishment, but owning or operating a brothel is prohibited (see Offences for sex work businesses above).
-In practice, brothels operate openly, but this can mean that brothel and club workers can be surveilled and scrutinised by the police.
-These premises may also risk evictions by a local council or landlord.
+There is no law prohibiting doing sex work in a sex work establishment, but owning or operating a brothel is prohibited (see table above).
+In practice, brothels operate openly, but brothel and club workers may be surveilled and/or scrutinised by police.
+Brothels may also risk evictions by a local council or landlord.

 Erotic massage premises

-Erotic massage services are likely to be included in the definition of ‘prostitution’.
-This is likely to mean that while it is legal for workers to provide this service, the establishment itself would be considered to be a brothel, which are technically prohibited (see Offences for sex work businesses above).
+Erotic massage services will usually be included in the definition of ‘prostitution’.
+It is legal for workers to provide erotic massage services.
+However, premises where these services are provided are ‘brothels’ which are technically prohibited (see table above).

 Escort agencies

-In Powell v Devereaux [Supreme Court of Western Australia, 12 June 1987, Appeal No 1053 of 1987] the court held that ‘brothel-keeping’ offences did not apply to escort agencies.
-However it is likely these establishments would be captured by ‘living off the earnings’ and ‘procuring’ offences.
+Under Western Australia law, ‘brothel-keeping’ offences do not apply to escort agencies.
+(Powell v Devereaux [Supreme Court of Western Australia, 12 June 1987, Appeal No 1053 of 1987]).
+However, operators of escort agencies may be liable for ‘living off the earnings’ and ‘procuring’ offences.
 In practice, escort agencies operate openly, and it is legal to be a worker for one.

 Independent/private sex work - incall and outcall